 In addition to assets held in the City's pooled portfolio, the Authority has assets it holds directly.
-The Authority has money market accounts reported as cash equivalents on the statement of net position of \$94,672 as of June 30, 2022.
-The money market funds are comprised of treasury securities, agency securities, cash and cash equivalents and collateralized repos based on the bond indentures.
+The Authority has money market mutual funds that are reported as cash equivalents on the statement of net position of \$88,867 and \$94,672 as of June 30, 2023 and 2022, respectively.
+The money market mutual funds are comprised of treasury securities, agency securities, cash and cash equivalents and collateralized repos based on the bond indentures.